StarRocks/starrocks-kubernetes-operator/doc/mount_persistent_volume_howto.md

 StarRocks Kubernetes Operator supports mounting persistent volumes to StarRocks FE and BE pods.
 If not specified, the operator will use emptyDir mode to store FE meta and BE data. **When container restarts, the data will be lost.**

 This document describes how to mount persistent volumes to StarRocks FE and BE pods.
-And There are two ways to mount persistent volumes to StarRocks FE and BE pods:
+There are two ways to mount persistent volumes to StarRocks FE and BE pods:

 1. Mounting persistent volumes to StarRocks FE and BE pods by the StarRocks CRD YAML file.